yschen25/Find_Me_Lunch/README.md

 # Find_Me_Lunch

-A small website to help you find out what you gonna eat
+A small website to help you find out what you gonna eat.
 <br/>

 ## Demo